adarshjha7/MailInstaTrap/README.md

   Share the Phishing URL:

   Copy the generated URL and access it on your own system.
 Monitor the terminal for captured credentials.

+  **2: Instagram Phishing Attack**

+  Run PyPhisher: python pyphisher.py

+  Select the Instagram Phishing Template:

+  From the menu, select the Instagram option by entering its corresponding number.
+For example:

+  Enter Shadow URL:

+  Enter the actual Instagram login URL:

+  Enter Redirection URL:

+  Enter the Instagram login URL:

+  Generate the Phishing URL:

+  PyPhisher will generate a phishing URL.
+The output will look something like this:

+  Share the Phishing URL:

+  Copy the generated URL and access it on your own system.
+Monitor the terminal for captured credentials.